irrum6/stranameg/HELP.md

 example: program 8 12 cow en
 example: program 8 12 cow en 1 if you want to write to file

+# alternative modes \
+you can pass parameter in different order using "alt" or "-a" switcher as first argument following arguments are valid num= len= mode= next= wtf=
+//wtf is write to file
+example
+program alt mode=rla next=abc

+you can pass arguments as file using "pf" or "paramsfile" switcher arguemnts same as in alt mode

+example
+program pf params.file